MemCollab: Cross-Model Memory Collaboration via Contrastive Trajectory Distillation: Experiments

 \textbf{Models and Datasets.} We conduct experiments using Qwen2.5-7B-Instruct~\citep{team2024qwen2}, Qwen2.5-32B-Instruct~\citep{team2024qwen2}, and LLaMA-3-8B-Instruct~\citep{grattafiori2024llama} as backbone models.
 Our evaluation covers two categories of reasoning tasks: mathematical reasoning and code generation.
 For mathematical reasoning, we use the MATH500~\citep{lightman2023let, math500} and GSM8K~\citep{cobbe2021training} datasets.
 From each dataset, we randomly sample 1000 instances to construct the memory system and evaluate performance on a disjoint set of 500 randomly selected instances, reporting accuracy as the metric~\cite{kang2025distilling}.
 For code generation, we evaluate on MBPP~\citep{austin2021program} and HumanEval~\citep{chen2021evaluating}.
-We provide more information about the dataset in Appendix~\ref{appendix:data}.
-Full experimental settings and implementation details are provided in the Appendix \ref{appendix:exp}.
+We explain more about the dataset experimental settings in Appendix~\ref{appendix:exp}.

-\textbf{Baselines.} We compare \ourmethod against two groups of baselines. \textbf{(i) Memory content baselines.} Buffer of Thoughts (BoT)~\citep{yang2024buffer} maintains a meta-buffer of reusable, high-level \emph{thought templates} distilled from prior problem-solving processes; at test time, it retrieves a relevant template and instantiates it to guide reasoning, with a buffer manager to support updating the buffer over time.
-Dynamic Cheatsheet (DC)~\citep{suzgun2025dynamic} equips an LLM with a persistent and evolving \emph{cheatsheet} at inference time, which is iteratively updated to store reusable guidance for future queries. \textbf{(ii) Memory source baselines.} To isolate the effect of collaborative construction versus naive transfer, we consider variants that differ only in where memory is derived: w/ Memory(7B) and w/ Memory(8B) use memory summarized from 7B or 8B agent's trajectories respectively; w/ Memory(32B) uses memory summarized from the 32B agent's trajectories; and w/ Self-Contrast Memory constructs memory by contrasting multiple sampled trajectories generated by the same agent.
-The memory extraction is based on BoT~\citep{yang2024buffer}.
-Detailed prompts for summarizing the memories are shown in Appendix~\ref{appendix:prompt}.
+\textbf{Baselines.} We compare \ourmethod against two groups of baselines. \textbf{(i) Memory content baselines.} Buffer of Thoughts (BoT)~\citep{yang2024buffer} maintains a meta-buffer of reusable, high-level \emph{thought templates} distilled from prior problem-solving; at test time, it retrieves and instantiates a relevant template to guide reasoning, with a buffer manager for updates.
+Dynamic Cheatsheet (DC)~\citep{suzgun2025dynamic} equips an LLM with a persistent, evolving \emph{cheatsheet} at inference time, iteratively updated to store reusable guidance. \textbf{(ii) Memory source baselines.} To isolate collaborative construction from naive transfer, we consider variants that differ only in where memory is derived: w/ Memory(7B) and w/ Memory(8B) use memory summarized from 7B or 8B agent trajectories, respectively; w/ Memory(32B) uses memory from 32B agent trajectories; and w/ Self-Contrast Memory constructs memory by contrasting multiple sampled trajectories from the same agent.
+Memory extraction follows BoT~\citep{yang2024buffer}.
+Detailed prompts are in Appendix~\ref{appendix:prompt}.